deliveryhero/lymph/docs/topics/rpc.rst

-Inspect will list all the available methods of a service, together with its arguments and the short docstring description if provided with the :decorator:`lymph.rpc` decorator.
+Inspect will list all the available methods of a service, together with its arguments and the short docstring description if provided with the :py:decorator:`lymph.rpc` decorator.